 A SharePoint backup should include data files and the contents of any databases for web applications, along with configuration data for the SharePoint farm itself, for ease of recovery.

 SharePoint has established itself as an important tool for collaboration and data sharing.
-It’s vital to back up data stored in a SharePoint site regularly, as the platform is vulnerable to the same threats as other SaaS solutions, such as Microsoft 365.
+It’s vital to back up data stored in a SharePoint site regularly, as it is vulnerable to the same threats within other applications in Microsoft 365.

 Discover how Veeam can assist with your backup for Microsoft 365 and SharePoint backup and recovery needs.
-Contact us today to schedule a demonstration.
+Contact us today to schedule a demonstration or take a tour of Veeam Data Cloud for Microsoft 365 right now.

 Related Content